The “Normal” Way to Learn Golf

 Then comes the classic moment.

 You book a lesson.
 You’re motivated.
 You’re ready.
 You arrive early.
-You even stretch (which is suspiciously athletic behavior for a new golfer).
+You even stretch (which is suspiciously athletic behaviour for a new golfer).

 The trainer smiles, hands you a 7-iron, and says something like: